coin1111/libra/ol/ratelimiter/README.md

 Every write transaction (Submit) is subject to a rate limit.
 Sender account id is used as a key.
 Each request is requires one token.
 If a token is available, access is allowed, otherwise error is returned.
 Each request also requires a token from a global bucket.
-For example if caller bucket capacity is one token and global capacity is 5, then only the first 5 callers are allowed, the rest is bloked despide them having available tokens in their buckets.
+For example if caller bucket capacity is one token and global capacity is 5, then only the first 5 callers are allowed, the rest is bloked despite them having available tokens in their buckets.

 Rate limiter allows borrowing.
-E.g. if caller used up its tockens and global buket still has available tokens, the caller can take more tokens as long as global bucket has at least 50% remaining capacity.
+E.g. if caller used up its tokens and global buket still has available tokens, the caller can take more tokens as long as global bucket has at least 50% remaining capacity.
 For example if global bucket is 5, a caller can take 2 tokens (2/5 < 50%).